teawithfruit/gitty/README.md

 });
 ```

+### Where are the Docs?

+For now, use the source, Luke.
+Pretty much everything you'll need is in
+`lib/repository.js` and it's very readable.
+Running the test suite will be of
+use as well since all public methods are tested and will print to the console.

 ## Authenticated Repositories

-One challenge that was faced while developing Gitty was performing any
-authenticated operations.
-Since OpenSSH does not read input from `stdin` for
+Since OpenSSH does not read input from `stdin` for authentication, but rather a
-authentication, but rather a psuedo-terminal - Gitty uses *pty.js*
+psuedo-terminal - Gitty uses *pty.js* (<https://github.com/chjj/pty.js/>) to
-(<https://github.com/chjj/pty.js/>) to spawn a pseudo-terminal for operations
+spawn a pseudo-terminal for operations that may require authentication, such as
-that may require authentication, such as `pull`, `push`, and `clone`.
+`pull`, `push`, and `clone`.

-Credentials are always passed as the last argument and are optional.
-Below is
+Credentials are always passed as the last argument before the callback and are
-an example of an authenticated `Repository.push()`.
+optional.
+Below is an example of an authenticated `Repository.push()`.

 ```javascript
 myRepo.push('origin', 'master', {